* 5 to 8 Weeks to go

 If you are renting, make sure to notify your property manager and/or landlord that you will not continue to rent the property.
 Most likely in your rental agreement that you would have a clause to notify one month ahead if you're not renewing your lease.
 Please note that this may vary per rental agreement.

 It is a good idea to book your move in NOW.

 Update friends, family and relevant businesses with your new contact information

-Make sure that you have informed all relevant businesses such as your attorney, accountant e.g. Tax office and even your local council with your new address.
-Check which insurance companies you are with and make sure to notify them too.
+Make sure that you have informed all relevant businesses such as your Attorney, Accountant e.g. Tax office and even your local council with your new address.
+Update your Banks and Insurance companies with your new address as well.

 Inform the important people in your life such as your friends and family with an update about your move.
 A message as easy and quick as a text message, social media update or an email notification fill inform your loved ones about your new address.

-your internet connection at least three weeks prior to your move.
-Internet service providers often have to make the arrangements to disconnect and connect you prior to your actually move.
+Arrange your internet connection at least three weeks prior to your move.
+Internet service providers often have to make the arrangements to disconnect and connect you prior to your actual move.
 Nothing feels more like home than your trustworthy Wi-Fi connection.